Qwez-source/GPT4Zero/README.md

 WebGpt.runGUI()
 ```
 This will launch a web-based GUI that you can use to interact with GPT4Zero more easily.
+You can also just go to https://pitch-hilarious-hall.glitch.me/ and work with chatGPT there.

 > [!NOTE]
 > You can get the site script from this repository.